mleby/SimpleMenu/README.md

 }
 ```

+TODO

 - `NAME` - name of menuitem, submenu...
 Can be with space with `"`
   (ie: "name with space").
 With first character `_` explicitly make shortcut (ie: `na_me`
   will show `name` ans `m` as shortcut.
 Shortcut will be automatic append if
   user explicitly not write it.
 For off automatic insert shortcut, can be use
   as shortcut space (ie: `"name_ "`).

+- `COMMANDLINE` - external program, which write menu structure to its standard output.

 ## Dynamic submenu